top of page

 Access to Medical Care: While we will never be further than an hour’s drive from local medical clinics, Guatemala City has the nearest advanced medical care.
 There are small airports in Rio Dulce, El Estor and other communities along our route.
 International airports are located in Flores, Belize City and Guatemala City.

-Malaria and Immunizations: Malaria and Chikungunya are endemic to some areas we visit.
+Malaria and Immunizations: Malaria and dengue are endemic to some areas we visit.
 Discuss travel to Guatemala with your doctor or consult the State Department of Health prior to departure to determine which immunizations are currently being recommended.

 Inclusions:

-• All transport in Belize and Guatemala.
+• All transport in Honduras and Guatemala.
 If you arrive early or depart after the trip has finished, transport to and from the airport is on your own.
 Trip participants will be encouraged to arrive on the same flight.

 • Services of driver and Seacacar Cañon Natural Reserve staff